 As mentioned above Ahvaz has a lot of must-go sights on your Iran trip and plays a big role in the Iran tourism industry.
 Let’s start with Chogha Zanbil.
 Being the first site of Iran that was added to the UNESCO world heritage list, it is not a lie to say that Chogha Zanbil is the most important sight of Iran.
 Chogha Zanbil is one of the Elamite sanctuaries and the last of the Diovan period. built around 1250 BC by the king Untash-Napirisha, as a to gift to the great god Inshushinak, its original name was Dur Untash, which means 'town of Untash', but besides priests and servants, no one has ever lived there.

 Shush or as the ancients called Susa, was built around 6000 years ago (c.
 4200–3900 BCE).
 Susa was the capital of Susiana state and later the capital of the Achaemenid Empire.
-Susa was placed approximately where the modern Khuzestan Province is now and was centered on the Karun River.
+Susa was placed approximately where the modern Khuzestan Province is now and was centred on the Karun River.
 You can still see the ruins of that time in the southern part of the new shush city.

 The phrase Haft Tepe means "seven hills".
 In fact, Haft Tepe was an ancient area containing seven hills.
 The ruins of Haft tepe ages back to 3,000 years ago.
 Haft Tepe is very close to the Chogha Zanbil and you can visit both of them in one day.